davidjeong/pdf-merger/README.md

 This application was created because I needed a program to merge my cover letter and my resume into one package, so that it can be uploaded unto Jobmine.
 However, I did not want to use the online services as I did not want my personal information to be uploaded to random servers.

+--DISCLAIMER-- By NO MEANS is this program to be used by others.
+It was created solely for my personal use; therefore, licensing might not be completely reflective of the third party libraries used.

 Latest version is **1.0.1**.

 Basically, it is a program which merges multiple PDF files together.